List of low-cost resources by county. Includes low-cost utilities, transportation, museums, zoos, and more.

 Basic Food Employment and Training (BFET)

-BFET office/staff support students in qualifying for basic food assistance, subsidized childcare and identifying additional funding sources.
+BFET office/staff support students in qualifying for basic food assistance, subsidized childcare, and identifying additional funding sources.

 Counseling Services

-Free academic, career or personal counseling services.
+Free academic, career, or personal counseling services.

 Childcare/parent supports